Lancelot Allgood: Biography

 Allgood studied at Brasenose College, Oxford, matriculating on 20 November 1730, and was admitted to Gray's Inn on 6 January 1731.

-He took a Grand Tour in the later 1730s and is recorded to have met and travelled for some time with Thomas Forster of Adderstone, a great friend of Allgood's father, but since 1716 a Jacobite exile in Europe after playing a leading part in the north of England in the Jacobite rising of 1715.
+He took a Grand Tour in the later 1730s and is recorded to have met and travelled for some time with Thomas Forster of Adderstone, a great friend of Allgood's father, but who was from 1716 a Jacobite exile in Europe after playing a leading part in the north of England in the Jacobite rising of 1715.

 Allgood married his relative, Jane (born 1721), daughter and heir of Robert Allgood, of Nunwick, near Simonburn, Northumberland on 22 February 1739.
 Robert Allgood had purchased Nunwick from the Herons of Chipchase, and when he died it came to Lancelot by virtue of his marriage.
 Allgood commissioned the erection of Nunwick Hall at the junction of Simon Burn and the River North Tyne.

 Lancelot Allgood was Sheriff of Northumberland in 1746, the year in which Bonnie Prince Charlie's Jacobite rising of 1745 was put down by the Duke of Cumberland.
 Allgood was present at the reception of the Duke of Cumberland in Newcastle in January 1746 and witnessed the ceremony of presenting him with the freedom of the town on his return from the victory of Culloden in April 1746.